 Dill pollen's flavor cooks away easily, so we recommend using this spice towards the end of the cooking process.
 You can also use dill pollen like you would a finishing salt for tomato soup, grilled seafood, crisp salads, and savory pastries.
 Even simple potato and pasta salad recipes become extraordinary side dishes with the addition of dill pollen.

 Since dill pollen is a special spice that is hard to come by, we recommend enjoying it without too many competing flavors.
-If you are looking for some other flavors to pair with it, try spices like coriander, saffron, ginger, cardamom, fennel seed, caraway seed, and anise seed.
+If you are looking for some other flavors to pair with it, try spices like coriander, saffron, ginger, cardamom, fennel seed, and caraway seed.
 Remember to go light with the stronger flavors, so the pollen can shine through in the overall flavor profile.

 Dill pollen brings out the best in fresh vegetables.
 Its floral and zesty flavor is a natural pairing for carrots, cucumbers, green beans, asparagus, and seasonal mushrooms.